List of Disney's Mulan characters: Cricket

 In Mulan (2020), Cricket (portrayed by Jun Yu) is a young soldier who joins the ranks of the Chinese army.
-He is loosely based on Cri-Kee.
+Loosely based on Cri-Kee, he is depicted as being a skilled archer but otherwise clumsy.

 Animals/creatures

 Mushu

-Mushu is a Chinese dragon and Mulan's companion.
+Mushu is a tiny, red Chinese dragon and Mulan's companion.
 He is voiced by Eddie Murphy in Mulan and Mark Moseley in subsequent appearances.

 At first, Mulan's companions were to be two reptilian creatures; the idea of the creatures being dragons had not been established.
 Feeling that two sidekicks would overcrowd the story, the animators decided on a green two-headed dragon, which evolved into Mushu's final design.

 Around the time when the music of the film was to be created, the songwriters had written a song for Mushu, in which he assured Mulan that he would be there to help her.
 After Eddie Murphy agreed to voice the character, Mushu and his dynamic changed.
 Although the animators canceled the scene, the song was a favorite among the filmmakers.

 Mushu was once a guardian spirit of Mulan's family, but was demoted to the position of an incense burner and gong-ringer for the deceased Fa ancestors after failing to protect the soldier Fa Deng, resulting in his death by decapitation.
 In contrast to Mulan, Mushu is more zany, impulsive, and enthusiastic.

 He strives to be one of the family guardians again, but is content to help Mulan, even if he is the one who starts trouble.
 Though selfish at times, his heroism proves that he has a good heart.
 Mushu is sensitive about his size, claiming to Mulan that his small stature was simply for her convenience rather than his default state.
 He also hates being mistaken for a lizard, insisting that he doesn't do "that tongue thing".

 He has the body of a snake, the horns of an elk, the claws of an eagle, and the face of a camel, resembling a legendary dragon found in Chinese art around the time.
 He has high durability and can breathe fire as well as understand other animals, such as Cri-kee and Mulan's horse Khan.
 Initially, he is unsuccessful at using this ability, but masters it in time to stop Shan Yu's falcon, Hayabusa, from alerting the Huns to Li Shang's presence.